 The crimson autumn foliage of a close relative, alpine bearberry (Arctostaphylos alpina), is seen at the beginning of this page.

 This fruiting bearberry, growing among moss, was also encountered in Oregon Dunes National Recreation Area.
 (Photo copyright © by Kaj Halberg)

 The wild cherry (Prunus avium) is presented elsewhere on this page, see: European autumn foliage.

 Fruits on a wild cherry tree, Jutland, Denmark.
 (Photo copyright © by Kaj Halberg)

 Cherry plum (Prunus cerasifera), also known as myrobalan plum, is a close relative of the cherry.
-This species is a native of south-eastern Europe, and western Asia.
+This small tree, sometimes reaching a height of 12 m, is a native of south-eastern Europe and western Asia.
 Due to its edible fruits, which taste somewhat like plums, it was introduced to most parts of Europe and North America at an early stage, and has become widely naturalized there.

 Cherry plum trees often produce an abundance of fruits.
 If they are not picked by people, they remain on the tree, until they are over-ripe and fall to the ground.
 Wild birds are not at all able to eat all these berries, which often lie almost in layers on the ground beneath the tree.
 Rotting cherry plums are much praised by butterflies and wasps.

 The three pictures below are all from Jutland, Denmark.